Benefits of Learning Portuguese Language

 If that is what you think, I will prove you wrong.
 It is so much more than just Portugal.

-Here are twelve genuine reasons to learn Portuguese as a foreign language.
+Here are twelve genuine benefits of studying Portuguese as a foreign language.

 1. Portuguese is a Language of Immense Popularity

-While Portugal is a small country in size and population, the Portuguese reign supreme in many regions worldwide.
+While Portugal is a small country in size and population, its influence is widespread.

-It will surprise you that Portuguese is spoken as an official language in 9 countries across four continents.
+It may surprise you that Portuguese is an official language in 9 countries across four continents.

 These countries, particularly Brazil, account for more than 230 million native speakers.

-Only Spanish has a better native speaker population and a more prominent native speaker than most popularly studied languages.
+Only Spanish has a larger native speaker population and a more prominent native speaker than most of the languages most commonly studied.

-More people speak Portuguese as their mother tongue than German, French, Japanese, Persian, Russian, Italian, Turkish, or Persian.
+More people speak Portuguese as their mother tongue than German, French, Japanese, Persian, Russian, or Italian.

 According to Ethnologue, it is the 7th most widely spoken native language worldwide.

-The Lusophone (lusófonos) nations make up more than 270 million Portuguese speakers globally.
+The Lusophone (lusófonos) nations have more than 270 million Portuguese speakers worldwide.

 2. An “Underrated” Language of Rare Opportunity

-Learning to speak Portuguese will enhance new linguistic horizons and bring about professional ones.
+Learning Portuguese will open new linguistic horizons and create professional opportunities.

-Despite having many native speakers, Portuguese is one of the most underrated and under-considered languages by language learners.
+Despite having many native speakers, Portuguese is one of the most overlooked languages among language learners.

 While many people speak the language, only a few study it.